Cupping therapy: Wet cupping

-Wet cupping, also known as hijama (حجامة lit. "sucking") or medicinal bleeding, is where blood is drawn by local suction from a small skin incision.
+Wet cupping, also known as hijama (حجامة) or medicinal bleeding, is where blood is drawn by local suction from a small skin incision.

 The first reported usages are found in the Islamic hadith, sayings attributed to or describing the actions of the Islamic prophet Muhammad.
 Hadith from Muhammad al-Bukhari, Muslim ibn al-Hajjaj Nishapuri and Ahmad ibn Hanbal support its recommendation and use by Muhammad.
 As a result, wet cupping has remained a popular remedy practiced in many parts of the Muslim world.

 In Finland, wet cupping has been done since the 15th century, and it is done traditionally in saunas.
 The cups were made of cattle horns with a valve mechanism inside to create a partial vacuum by sucking the air out.
 Cupping is still practiced in Finland as part of relaxing and/or health regimens.

 The points used in wet and dry cupping are varied and intended to correspond to areas of pain and blockage.
 Over the years treatment plans have been created but, due to their holistic nature, the points used may vary depending on the individual.